openpreserve/pagelyzer/README.md

 * Matthieu CORD/UPMC
 * Stéphane GANÇARSKI/UPMC

-This work was partially supported by the SCAPE Project.
-The SCAPE project is co-funded by the European Union under FP7 ICT-2009.4.1 (Grant Agreement number 270137).

 Important Note:
 ----------------
-Some parts of this package are adapted from the BrowserShot proyect developed by IM, France. https://github.com/sbarton/browser-shot-tool-mapred
+Some parts of this package are adapted from the BrowserShot project developed by IM, France. https://github.com/sbarton/browser-shot-tool-mapred

 Installation and Configuration Manual - Java (Standalone Version)